What is Commingling Funds & How Can Lawyers Avoid It?

-When speaking with lawyers and bar association representatives across the county, we have found that many attorneys experience a great deal of confusion about trust accounting—particularly when it comes to commingling funds.
+When speaking with bar association representatives across the county, we have found that many lawyers experience a great deal of confusion about trust accounting—particularly when it comes to commingling funds.

-When a lawyer takes on a client and accepts their money upfront (or holds funds on the client's behalf), the attorney accepts a fiduciary responsibility to appropriately and legally handle those funds.
-Those funds, commonly referred to as a retainer, typically must be deposited in the attorney’s IOLTA.
+When a lawyer takes on a client and accepts their money upfront (or holds funds on the client's behalf), the lawyer accepts a fiduciary responsibility to appropriately and legally handle those funds.
+Those funds, commonly referred to as a retainer, typically must be deposited in the lawyer's IOLTA.
 Commingling of funds refers to the mixing of funds that are ethically and/or legally required to be kept separate (e.g., retainer funds that were supposed to be deposited in the IOLTA were put into the firm's operating account).

-Many attorneys may accidentally engage in commingling due to confusion over which funds qualify as client funds that must be held in trust and which funds can be deposited into the firm's operating account.
+Many lawyers accidentally engage in commingling due to confusion over which funds qualify as client funds that must be held in trust, and which funds can be deposited into the firm's operating account.

-For example, when a client pays a lawyer's fees, sometimes the fees may be deposited directly into an operating account.
-But in other circumstances, a client's payment may simply represent an advance of money that the lawyer can bill against as they perform work for the client.
+For example, when a client pays a lawyer's fees, the money may be deposited directly into an operating account.
+But in other circumstances, a client's payment may represent an advance of funds that the lawyer can bill against as they perform work for the client.
 In this circumstance, until the lawyer performs the work and invoices for that work to the client, those advanced funds constitute the client's property and must be held in a trust account by the lawyer.

 Potential Consequences of Commingling Funds

 If a lawyer accidentally or intentionally engages in the commingling of funds, they can face various professional and legal sanctions.
-Commingling of funds by a lawyer constitutes a violation of the state bar's rules of professional conduct.
-This can subject the attorney to discipline by the state bar, which can include a reprimand, suspension from the practice of law, or in particularly egregious circumstances, disbarment.
+Commingling of funds by a lawyer constitutes a violation of their state bar's rules of professional conduct.
+This can subject the lawyer to discipline by the state bar, which can include a reprimand, suspension from the practice of law, or in particularly egregious circumstances, disbarment.

-These trust accounts are usually subject to specific requirements, such as being held at a bank with physical branches within the state.
-Depending on the bar, lawyers are also required to take certain actions with their trust account(s), including:
+These trust accounts are usually subject to specific requirements, such as being held at a bank that has physical branches within the state.
+Depending on the bar, lawyers are also required to take specific actions with their trust account(s), including:

 - Reporting overdrafts to the state bar